nadjeley/Error404/README.md

 Introduce your projects by taking a screenshot or a gif.
 Try to tell visitors a story about your project by answering:

 - Where can I see your demo?
-To be indicated soon
+Click the demo link above for a preview
 - What was your experience?
 My experience so far working with CSS on this mini-project has been a good one for me.
 Well..
 I love replicating designs so taking up this challenge was not a biggie.
-I'm almost done with this challenge.
+I'd be willing to try challenges like these in the near future.
 Feel free to review my code!
 I'd love to receive feedback.

-NB: to be updated soon ):
-- What have you learned/improved?
-My understanding of flexbox and its properties.
+My understanding of flexbox and its properties hace improved
 - Your wisdom? :)
 Hmmm, well... for now I have nothing in particular to share.

-NB: This space will be updated with time

 ### Built With